infonl/info-jira-scrumboard/README.md

 =====================
 From the Backlog-view there are several features:
 - Create a copy-pastable list of issuetitles + links.
 Easy for in Slack/Mail (share list of stories that need refinement) and Powerpoint/Keynote (List stories in the Sprint Review presentation)
-- Experimental: copy-pastable HTML blocks for adding a test-results table to Confluence/wiki
+- (optional) copy-pastable HTML block for generating test-scenarios for Confluence/wiki

 ![Show copyable list link](https://user-images.githubusercontent.com/26110975/98917631-e9d65c00-24cc-11eb-840a-a41362b43e67.png)